Lay & Professional Leadership

 Randi Buergenthal

-Randi Buergenthal has held several volunteer leadership positions in our community.
+Randi Buergenthal is the chair of the Governance Committee and has held several volunteer leadership positions in our community.
 She is the past Chair of the Board of the JCC of Greater Baltimore, a past President of Beth Israel Congregation, and a past President of the American Marketing Association, Baltimore Chapter.
 She serves on the Board of The Associated and is Chair of ACCELERATE, a new Na’aleh intensive fellowship for emerging leaders.
 She is also a graduate of the Wexner Foundation Heritage Program and Class V of the ACHARAI Fellows Program.

 Professionally, Randi has always worked in the creative arena, whether as vice president of an advertising agency, owner of a boutique and art studio, or in her current role as an interior designer.